Ministers of the Word -new online training program

 What Christians believe about the meaning of life and death and the promise of eternal life comes into sharp focus when a loved one dies.
 Catholic funerals provide a way for mourners to remember and give thanks for the life of the deceased person in a series of beautiful rites that both honour the dead and express Christian belief and hope in eternal life.

 Have you ever thought about what will happen when you or a loved one dies?
 What decisions do you need to make when you prepare to celebrate a funeral in the Catholic tradition?
-This pastoral formation day investigates a Christian theology of dying and death and explore how the Order of Christian Funerals celebrates death in a specifically Catholic way.
-Experienced priests and funeral directors will discuss how they care for the dead and for those who grieve.
-This pastoral formation day includes an opportunity to prepare a Catholic funeral for yourself or a loved one.
+This pastoral formation day investigates a Christian theology of dying and death and explores how the Order of Christian Funerals celebrates death in a specifically Catholic way.
+This pastoral formation day includes an opportunity to prepare a Catholic funeral for yourself or a loved one for later discussion with the funeral celebrant.

-Session 2: Celebrating death the Catholic way – the Order of Christian Funerals
+Session 3a: Celebrating the Order of Christian Funerals